 Epidemic for Single-Target Damage:

 This is the most under-appreciated condition in the game.
-In simple terms, it makes 50 percent of non-critical hits do half the damage.
-This can be a huge damage decrease depending on a mob’s critical hit chance.
-Even if a mob has 50-percent critical hit chance, this is still a 12.5-percent reduction in damage overall.
-That can seriously save lives and heals!
+In simple terms, it makes 50 percent of hits do half the damage.
+This lowers a mob’s damage output by about 25 percent.
+Huge!

 Wear Down Defiant: